Bomingong/Codecademy/README.md

 - ravenous directory
   - contains the latest version of the ravenous project
   - Ravenous: a Yelp-like restaurant-searching web appliaction using the React.js framework that utilizes live data from Yelp's public API
+    - Web app should allow users to:
+      - search for restaurants
+      - view a list of restaurants returned by the Yelp API
+      - sort through restaurants using a filter (best match, highest ratings, most reviews)